bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/Starting an Open Source Project.md

 [](#the-what-and-why-of-open-source)The “what” and “why” of open source
 -----------------------------------------------------------------------

-So you’re thinking about getting started with open source?
+So you're thinking about getting started with open source?
 Congratulations!
 The world appreciates your contribution.
-Let’s talk about what open source is and why people do it.
+Let's talk about what open source is and why people do it.

 ### [](#what-does-open-source-mean)What does “open source” mean?

 When a project is open source, that means **anybody is free to use, study, modify, and distribute your project for any purpose.** These permissions are enforced through [an open source license](https://opensource.org/licenses).

 Open source is powerful because it lowers the barriers to adoption and collaboration, allowing people to spread and improve projects quickly.
 Also because it gives users a potential to control their own computing, relative to closed source.
-For example, a business using open source software has the option to hire someone to make custom improvements to the software, rather than relying exclusively on a closed source vendor’s product decisions.
+For example, a business using open source software has the option to hire someone to make custom improvements to the software, rather than relying exclusively on a closed source vendor's product decisions.

 _Free software_ refers to the same set of projects as _open source_.
-Sometimes you’ll also see [these terms](https://en.wikipedia.org/wiki/Free_and_open-source_software) combined as “free and open source software” (FOSS) or “free, libre, and open source software” (FLOSS). _Free_ and _libre_ refer to freedom, [not price](#does-open-source-mean-free-of-charge).
+Sometimes you'll also see [these terms](https://en.wikipedia.org/wiki/Free_and_open-source_software) combined as “free and open source software” (FOSS) or “free, libre, and open source software” (FLOSS). _Free_ and _libre_ refer to freedom, [not price](#does-open-source-mean-free-of-charge).

 ### [](#why-do-people-open-source-their-work)Why do people open source their work?